Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 Date_created: 2025-06-02
 ---

-To [work in Germany](/guides/find-a-job-in-berlin), you need health insurance.
-This guide helps you choose the best health insurance for employees.
+This guide helps you choose the best health insurance to work in Germany.
+All German residents need health insurance.
+You need it to apply for a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].

 {% include "_blocks/tableOfContents.html" %}